top of page

 The mine operated in two main sections, the 'Dennis Main Deep' and the 'Slant'.
 The explosion caused by a build-up of gas occurred in the former, one of the deepest pits in the North Wales coalfields, one and three-quarter miles deep at its furthest point.
 The explosion was of such exceptional force and magnitude, the vibration was felt all over the district from the colliery.
 More than 300 men reached safety, the rest were cut off by a searing wall of flame.

-Rescuers’ battled for forty hours against flame and increasingly frequent explosions and heavy accumulations of poisonous gas, reluctantly the decision to abandon rescue work was reached and the shaft was sealed.
+Rescuers’ battled for forty hours against flame and increasingly frequent explosions and heavy accumulations of poisonous gas, reluctantly the decision to abandon rescue work was reached and the shaft was sealed leaving the miners entombed.

 The dead comprised 266 men and boys, some 800 children lost their fathers and more than 200 women lost their husbands and sweethearts.
 A larger number of men than is usual on a Friday night were down the mine at the time of the disaster in order to attend the Third Division match between Wrexham and Tranmere Rovers; they chose to work all night.
 Just before the Wrexham kick-off on the Saturday afternoon, the players and officials from both sides observed a two minutes' silence as a tribute to the victims.